nodejs/node/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for your pull request.
-Please review below requirements and walk through the checklist.
-You can 'tick' a box by using the letter "x": [x].
+Please review below requirements.

-Run the test suite with: `make -j4 test` on UNIX or `vcbuild test nosign` on Windows.
+Run tests with `make -j4 test` on UNIX or `vcbuild test nosign` on Windows.

 If this aims to fix a regression or you’re adding a feature, make sure you also write a test.
 If possible, include a benchmark that quantifies your changes.